carlosq09/flex-demo-skylab-houses/README.md

 ## Description

-its a guide of flex with a simple demo with little houses that you can create, use the examples with the listed classes and practice your flex skils!
+its a guide of flex with a simple demo with little houses that you can create, use the examples with the listed classes and practice your flex skills!

 ## Usage
 open in the browser the index.html